 Ankle sprains are the most common site of sport related trauma among all body sites and types, and account for more than 80% of injuries.

-To understand the difference between a common lateral ankle sprain and a high ankle sprain, it’s important to have a brief understanding about the anatomy.
+To understand the difference between a common ankle sprain and a high ankle sprain, it’s important to have a brief understanding about the anatomy.

 Three bones in the lower leg; the tibia, the fibula and the talus form the ankle joint.
 The ligaments surrounding the joint help to stabilise the ankle.